quintel/etmodel/app/views/pages/_whats_new_content.en.md

 [Explore the effect of extreme weather conditions here!][weather slide]

-### 3. CO2 factsheet available for your scenario
+### 3. CO<sub>2</sub> factsheet available for your scenario

-A visual representation of the CO2 footprint for your scenario is now available under the results section in the ETM.
-You can look at the footprint for both your scenario’s start and end year, making it easy to see the impact of your choices on the CO2 emissions in your region.
+A visual representation of the CO<sub>2</sub> footprint for your scenario is now available under the results section in the ETM.
+You can look at the footprint for both your scenario’s start and end year, making it easy to see the impact of your choices on CO<sub>2</sub> emissions in your region.
 This sheet is ready to print.

 [Check out the factsheet for your scenario!][factsheet slide]